-Pick up a bottle of your preferred alcoholic beverage and head to Aladdin for its generous servings of grilled kabobs, gyros, shawarma and other mediterranean dishes like hummus, baba ganoush and falafel.
-Add to that a BYOB friendly policy – wine, beer and liquor is welcome at no fee as long as each person in the party orders a dish – and you have a winning spot to enjoy a good meal with a group of friends.
+Pick up a bottle of your preferred alcoholic beverage and head to Aladdin for its generous servings of grilled kabobs, gyros, shawarma and other Mediterranean dishes like hummus, baba ganoush and falafel.
+Add a BYOB-friendly policy – wine, beer and liquor are welcome at no fee as long as each person in the party orders a dish – and you have a winning spot to enjoy a good meal with a group of friends.
 This casual, counter-service restaurant first opened in Montrose, and in the summer of 2018 opened a second location, bringing the same delicious, reasonably priced food to Garden Oaks near the Heights.

-In this unassuming cafe on U.S. 59 between Edloe and Buffalo Speedway near Upper Kirby, Italian chef Roberto Crescini serves homemade pastas and Italian fare made fresh daily.
-Order at the counter from the simple menu – which features dishes such as Tagliatelle with Texas lamb sauce and lasagna bolognese – or customize your dish by selecting from a variety of pasta shapes and homemade sauces.
-Fresco doesn’t serve alcohol but it has wine glasses on hand for you to enjoy your own bottle for a reasonable fee of $8 per bottle.
+In this unassuming cafe on U.S. 59 between Edloe and Buffalo Speedway, Italian chef Roberto Crescini serves homemade pastas and Italian fare made fresh daily.
+Order at the counter from the simple menu – which features dishes such as tagliatelle with Texas lamb sauce and lasagna Bolognese – or customize your dish by selecting from a variety of pasta shapes and homemade sauces.
+Fresco doesn’t serve alcohol, but it has wine glasses on hand for you to enjoy your own bottle for a reasonable fee of $8 per bottle.
 Make sure to stay for dessert and try Crescini’s panna cotta and chocolate cake.

 For affordable pizza in a laid-back environment, head to Collina’s Italian Cafe.
-The restaurant with three Houston locations offers a variety of hand tossed pizzas with various toppings but the kitchen also puts out salads, pastas, and classic Italian entrees like chicken marsala and eggplant parmigiana.
-What’s best is you can bring your own bottle of wine and pay a reasonable $2 per person to enjoy it on site.
+The restaurant has three Houston locations and offers a variety of hand tossed pizzas with various toppings.
+Of course, there are salads, pastas, and classic Italian entrees like chicken marsala and eggplant parmigiana.
+The BYOB deal is a great, as you can bring your own bottle of wine and pay a reasonable $2 per person to enjoy it on site.